Linnorm236/Linnorm236/README.md

 ## ⚡ Fun Fact

 Learned CSS by copying the styles of popular sites.
 I got so good at it that I could trick someone into thinking they were on the official site… when, in fact, they were browsing my little imitation.
-Turns out I’m pretty convincing when it comes to banking sites! 😅
+Turns out I’m pretty convincing when it comes to banking sites! `( ͡° ͜ʖ ͡°)`

 ---